Superskyyy/skywalking-python/docs/en/setup/CLI.md

 agent.start()
 ```

 Now the SkyWalking Python agent implements a command-line interface that can be utilized to attach the agent to your
 awesome applications during deployment **without changing any application code**,
 just like the [SkyWalking Java Agent](https://github.com/apache/skywalking-java).

+Especially with the new automatic postfork injection feature, you no longer have to worry about threading and forking incompatibility.

+Check [How to use with uWSGI](faq/How-to-use-with-uwsgi.md) and [How to use with Gunicorn](faq/How-to-use-with-gunicorn.md) to understand
+the detailed background on what is post_fork, why you need them and how to easily overcome the trouble with `sw-python` CLI.

+You should still read the [legacy way](Intrusive.md) to integrate agent in case the `sw-python` CLI is not working for you.

 ## Usage

 Upon successful [installation of the SkyWalking Python agent via pip](Installation.md#from-pypi),
 a command-line script `sw-python` is installed in your environment (virtual env preferred).

-run `sw-python` to see if it is available.
+> run `sw-python` to see if it is available, you will need to pass configuration by environment variables.

+For example: `export SW_AGENT_COLLECTOR_BACKEND_SERVICES=localhost:11800`

 ### The `run` option

-Currently, the `sw-python` CLI provides a `run` option, which you can use to execute your applications
+The `sw-python` CLI provides a `run` option, which you can use to execute your applications
 (either begins with the `python` command or Python-based programs like `gunicorn` on your path)
 just like you invoke them normally, plus a prefix, the following example demonstrates the usage.

-If your previous command to run your gunicorn application is:
+If your previous command to run your gunicorn/uwsgi application is:

-`gunicorn app.wsgi`

-Please change it to:
+`gunicorn your_app:app --workers 2 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:8088`

+or

+`uwsgi --die-on-term --http 0.0.0.0:5000 --http-manage-expect --master --workers 3 --enable-threads --threads 3 --manage-script-name --mount /=main:app`

+Please change it to (**the `-p` option starts one agent in each process, which is the correct behavior**):

-`sw-python run gunicorn app.wsgi`
+`sw-python -p run gunicorn your_app:app --workers 2 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:8088`

+or

+`sw-python -p run uwsgi --die-on-term --http 0.0.0.0:5000 --http-manage-expect --master --workers 3 --enable-threads --threads 3 --manage-script-name --mount /=main:app`

-The SkyWalking Python agent will startup along with your application shortly.
+The SkyWalking Python agent will start up along with all your application workers shortly.

-Note that the command does work with multiprocessing and subprocess as long as the `PYTHONPATH` is inherited,
+Note that `sw-python` also work with additionally spawned subprocess (os.exec*/subprocess) as long as the `PYTHONPATH` is inherited.
-please configure the environment variables configuration accordingly based on the general documentation.

-When executing commands with `sw-python run command`, your command's Python interpreter will pick up the SkyWalking loader module.

-It is not safe to attach SkyWalking Agent to those commands that resides in another Python installation
-because incompatible Python versions and mismatched SkyWalking versions can cause problems.
-Therefore, any attempt to pass a command that uses a different Python interpreter/ environment will not bring up
-SkyWalking Python Agent even if another SkyWalking Python agent is installed there(no matter the version),
-and will force exit with an error message indicating the reasoning.

-#### Disabling child processes from starting new agents

-Sometimes you don't actually need the agent to monitor anything in a child process.

-If you do not need the agent to get loaded for application child processes, you can turn off the behavior by setting an environment variable.

-`SW_AGENT_SW_PYTHON_BOOTSTRAP_PROPAGATE` to `False`

-Note the auto bootstrap depends on the environment inherited by child processes,
-thus prepending a new sitecustomize path to or removing the loader path from the `PYTHONPATH` could prevent the agent from loading in a child process.
+Additionally, `sw-python` works well with `os.fork` as long as the `agent_experimental_fork_support` is turned on (Python 3.8+ only).

-### Configuring the agent
+## Configuring the agent

 You would normally want to provide additional configurations other than the default ones.